dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/Ubuntu.rst

 22.04        Yes             Yes
 ========== ============= =============

 ..
-[1] This version of Ubuntu does not support vLLM installation via Omnia.
+[1] This version of Ubuntu does not support vLLM and racadm installation via Omnia.

 .. note::
     * Only the live-server version of Ubuntu for provisioning via Omnia.